okami101/vuetify-admin/packages/docs/guide/tutorial.md

 :::

 :::tip CUSTOMIZE THE DASHBOARD
 The default dashboard home page is generated at `src/views/Dashboard.vue` file.
 Feel free to add anything you want !
 You have access to global `$admin.axios` http client for any data fetching.
+You can find a full template code based on material theme [here](https://github.com/okami101/vtec-admin/blob/master/packages/cli/generator/dashboard/src/views/Dashboard.vue).
 :::

 ## Data Provider